Blitz: The League: Campaign mode

 In the single-player campaign mode, the player is challenged to win championships in all three divisions of the fictitious American football championship known simply as "The League".
 The player begins by creating a new team, designing its uniforms and choosing a team name, then picks one of three defensive veterans and one of three offensive rookies as team captains.

 The player must win seven of ten regular-season games in each division, followed by a division championship.
 The player needs to decide on a training program for each team member, which gradually increases the member's skills.
 Money is earned for each game based on performance, "dirty hits" performed, etc., and can also earn additional money for "gambling" on the results of a game.
-With this money, the player may purchase superior equipment, training facilities, and drugs (some legal, some not) that can be used to augment performance.
+The money is used to purchase better equipments, upgrade training facilities, and even buy drugs (some legal, some not) that can be used to augment performance.

 In "Campaign" mode, the player is also periodically shown cutscenes illustrating a variety of subplots involving the team.
-The game begins at the end of the previous season, when Quentin Sands of the New York Nightmare lands a devastating, career-ending hit on the player's team's star quarterback, similar to Taylor's sack of Washington Redskins quarterback Joe Theismann during the 1985 NFL season, which broke Theismann's leg and ended his career, as the team is demoted to Division 3.
+The game begins at the end of the previous season, when Quentin Sands of the New York Nightmare lands a devastating, career-ending hit on the player's team's star quarterback, similar to Taylor's sack of Washington Redskins quarterback Joe Theismann during the 1985 NFL season, which broke Theismann's leg and ended his career.
+As a result, the player's team is demoted to Division 3.
 As the game progresses, the player learns that the veteran captain has returned to the game as a result of financial troubles, while the rookie is portrayed as a naive yet talented individual whom Sands has targeted as the next player whose career he'll end on the field.

 The story of the "Campaign" mode was partially written by former writers of Playmakers, a controversial show on the ESPN network that was canceled due to the NFL's objections to its portrayal of professional football players.
 Like in the series, the pro circuit chronicled in the game is simply referred to as "The League".

-Also, before every game in "Campaign" mode, a cutscene showcasing the opposing team and its star player plays, wherein the coach lays out the game plan for how best to play against the opponents' offense, defense or occasionally, star player in order to win, adding an element of strategy to each game.
+Also, before every game in "Campaign" mode, a cutscene showcasing the opposing team plays, wherein the coach gives information of that team's star player, while also laying out the game plan for how to play against the opponents' offense and defense in order to win, adding an element of strategy to each game.